Paleozoic: Geology

-Periods of the Paleozoic Era

-There are six periods in the Paleozoic Era: Cambrian, Ordovician, Silurian, Devonian, Carboniferous (subdivided into the Mississippian and the Pennsylvanian subperiods), and the Permian.

 Cambrian Period

-The Cambrian spanned from 539–485 million years ago and is the first period of the Paleozoic Era of the Phanerozoic.
+The Cambrian spanned from 539 to 485 million years ago and is the first period of the Paleozoic Era of the Phanerozoic.
 The Cambrian marked a boom in evolution in an event known as the Cambrian explosion in which the largest number of creatures evolved in any single period of the history of the Earth.
 Creatures like algae evolved, but the most ubiquitous of that period were the armored arthropods, like trilobites.
 Almost all marine phyla evolved in this period.
 During this time, the supercontinent Pannotia begins to break up, most of which later became the supercontinent Gondwana.

 Ordovician Period

-The Ordovician spanned from 485–444 million years ago.
+The Ordovician spanned from 485 to 444 million years ago.
 The Ordovician was a time in Earth's history in which many of the biological classes still prevalent today evolved, such as primitive fish, cephalopods, and coral.
 The most common forms of life, however, were trilobites, snails and shellfish.
 The first arthropods went ashore to colonize the empty continent of Gondwana.
-By the end of the Ordovician, Gondwana was at the south pole, early North America had collided with Europe, closing the Atlantic Ocean.
+By the end of the Ordovician, Gondwana was at the south pole, early North America had collided with Europe, closing the intervening ocean.
 Glaciation of Africa resulted in a major drop in sea level, killing off all life that had established along coastal Gondwana.
 Glaciation may have caused the Ordovician–Silurian extinction events, in which 60% of marine invertebrates and 25% of families became extinct, and is considered the first Phanerozoic mass extinction event, and the second deadliest.